Death (proto-punk band): Album recording and dissolution (1975–1977)

-Rediscovery
+Rediscovery and reformation (2009–present)

-Copies of the "Politicians in My Eyes" 7", and the story of Death continued to circulate in collector's circles, with some copies going up to the cost of $800 due to their extreme rarity; one source of them was Don Schwenk, a friend of the Hackneys who was originally commissioned to create the album art for the upcoming LP, and was given a box of the singles in exchange.
+Copies of the "Politicians in My Eyes" 7", and the story of Death continued to circulate in collector's circles, with some copies selling for $800 due to their extreme rarity; one source of them was Don Schwenk, a friend of the Hackneys who was originally commissioned to create the album art for the upcoming LP, and was given a box of the singles in exchange.
 MP3s of the two songs from the single eventually found their way to Chunklet in 2008; around this time Bobby Hackney's son Julian moved to California and heard the Death songs after a recommendation of a roommate and immediately recognized his father's voice.
 Once the news of the discovery and the story of Death began to spread, it eventually reached Drag City Records, who contacted the Hackneys about the possible release of the album, who provided the label with the original master tape: In 2009, Drag City released all seven Death songs from their 1975 United Sound sessions on CD and LP under the title ...For the Whole World to See.

 In the meantime, the sons of Bobby Hackney (Julian, Urian, and Bobby Jr.), wanting to get the word out more, started a band called Rough Francis (named after a nickname occasionally used by their uncle David), covering the songs of Death after discovering the old recordings online.
 A March 2009 article in The New York Times by Mike Rubin, covering one of Rough Francis' live shows and the history of Death introduced the band to an even wider audience.
 The popularity eventually reached Mickey Leigh, who invited both bands to play Joey Ramone's birthday party.
 In September 2009, a reformed Death played three shows with original members Bobby and Dannis Hackney, with Lambsbread guitarist Bobbie Duncan taking the place of the late David Hackney.
 During a 2010 performance at the Boomslang Festival in Lexington, Kentucky, the band announced that Drag City would release a new album with demos and rough cuts that predate the 1975 sessions.
 The album Spiritual • Mental • Physical was released in January 2011.
 In 2014, Death released their third studio album III, and in 2015 their most recent record, entitled N.E.W. was released.